Choosing between a 3-axis and a 5-axis CNC machine is one of the most common decisions manufacturers face.

 In the signage industry, 3-axis CNC machines carve materials like wood and metal with precision, creating custom signs and logos for indoor and outdoor use.

-Employed in mold making processes, 3-axis CNC machines produce molds and dies for injection molding and casting applications with high precision.
+Employed in mold-making processes, 3-axis CNC machines produce molds and dies for injection molding and casting applications with high precision.

-While limited to highly complex parts, 3-axis CNC machines are used for machining simpler components like engine blocks and brackets in automotive and aerospace industries.
+While limited to highly complex parts, 3-axis CNC machines are used for machining simpler components like engine blocks and brackets in the automotive and aerospace industries.

 Now, let’s go through the applications of 5-axis CNC machines.